sgost/contentconcepts-data/services/academic_editing/manuscript_editing/index.md

 navTitle: Manuscript Editing
 navIndex: 1
 title: Manuscript Editing
-highlight: " Our #1 selling service @ $0.021 per word"
+highlight: " Our #1 selling service @ ₹ 1.3 per word"
 serviceHeader:
-  decription: "Manuscript editing is like conducting a science experiment on your
+  decription: "Imagine manuscript editing as a scientific experiment for your
     writing.
-We'll mix in the perfect balance of clarity, conciseness, and academic jargon to create a winning formula.
-With our affordable and trusted manuscript editing service, your research paper will shine brighter than a diamond.
-And here are few more reasons to choose us:"
+Just like skilled scientists, we blend clarity, conciseness, and academic jargon in the perfect balance to concoct a winning formula.
+Our manuscript editing service is not only affordable but also highly trusted, ensuring that your research paper radiates brilliance, surpassing even the finest diamond.
+But that's not all—here are a few more compelling reasons why choosing us is the right decision:"
   serviceLink:
     - title: ""
       link: <a